Company Description

 Short Interest History

-Short interest in Canuc Res (CNUCF) currently stands at 3.3 thousand shares, up 1000.0% from the previous reporting period, representing 0.0% of the float.
-Over the past 12 months, short interest has increased by 224.5%.
+Short interest in Canuc Res (CNUCF) currently stands at 1 shares, representing 0.0% of the float.
+Over the past 12 months, short interest has decreased by 100%.
 This relatively low short interest suggests limited bearish sentiment.

 Days to Cover History

 Days to cover for Canuc Res (CNUCF) currently stands at 1.0 days.
 This low days-to-cover ratio indicates high liquidity, allowing short sellers to quickly exit positions if needed.
+The days to cover has decreased 33.8% over the past year, suggesting improved liquidity for short covering.
 The ratio has shown significant volatility over the period, ranging from 1.0 to 1000.0 days.